hashicorp/terraform-website/content/source/docs/enterprise/vcs/gitlab-eece.html.md

 4. Click the "Save application" button, which creates the application and takes you to its page.

-5. Take note of two items: the **Application ID** and the **Secret.** You'll copy and paste these unique strings in the next step.
-Leave this page open in a browser tab.
+5. Leave this page open in a browser tab.
+In the next step, you will copy and paste the unique **Application ID** and **Secret.**

     ![GitLab screenshot: the new application's application ID and secret](./images/gitlab-application-created.png)

-## Step 2: On TFE, Add an OAuth Client
+## Step 2: On TFE, Add a VCS Provider

-1. Open TFE in your browser and navigate to the "OAuth Configuration" settings for your organization.
-Click the "Add an OAuth Client" button.
+1. Open TFE in your browser and navigate to the "VCS Provider" settings for your organization.
+Click the "Add VCS Provider" button.

     If you just created your organization, you might already be on this page.
 Otherwise:

     1. Click the upper-left organization menu, making sure it currently shows your organization.
     1. Click the "`<ORGANIZATION>` Settings" link, right below the name of your organization.
-    1. On the next page, click "OAuth Configuration" in the left sidebar.
+    1. On the next page, click "VCS Provider" in the left sidebar.
-    1. Click the "Add an OAuth Client" button.
+    1. Click the "Add VCS Provider" button.

 2. The next page has a drop-down and four text fields.
 Select "GitLab Enterprise Edition" or "GitLab Community Edition" from the drop-down, and fill in all four text fields as follows: